Putin vows to press invasion until Russia’s goals are met

 “Once you start using the properties of white phosphorus, toxic properties, specifically and deliberately, then it becomes banned,” he said.

+In Washington, a senior U.S. defense official said the Biden administration was preparing yet another package of military aid for Ukraine possibly totaling $750 million to be announced in the coming days.
+The official spoke on condition of anonymity to discuss plans not yet publicly announced.
+Delivery is due to be completed this week of $800 million in military assistance approved by Biden a month ago.

-In the face of stiff resistance by Ukrainian forces bolstered by Western weapons, Russian forces have increasingly relied on bombarding cities, flattening many urban areas and leaving thousands of people dead.
-The war has also driven more than 10 million Ukrainians from their homes — including nearly two-thirds of all children.
+In the face of stiff resistance by Ukrainian forces bolstered by Western weapons, Russian forces have increasingly relied on bombarding cities, flattening many urban areas and killing thousands.
+The war has driven more than 10 million Ukrainians from their homes — including nearly two-thirds of the country’s children.

-Moscow’s retreat from cities and towns around the capital, Kyiv, led to the discovery of large numbers of apparently massacred civilians, prompting widespread condemnation and accusations that Russia is committing war crimes in Ukraine.
+Moscow’s retreat from cities and towns around Kyiv led to the discovery of large numbers of apparently massacred civilians, prompting widespread condemnation and accusations of war crimes.

+More than 720 people were killed in Kyiv suburbs that had been occupied by Russian troops and over 200 were considered missing, the Interior Ministry said early Wednesday.

-Reports have primarily focused on the northwestern suburbs such as Bucha, where the mayor said 403 bodies have been found.
-Mayor Anatoliy Fedoruk feared the toll would rise as minesweepers comb through the area.
+In Bucha alone, Mayor Anatoliy Fedoruk said 403 bodies had been found and the toll could rise as minesweepers comb the area.

-The prosecutor’s office said the bodies of six civilians had been found with gunshot wounds in a basement in the village of Shevchenkove and that Russian forces were believed to be responsible.
+It said the bodies of six civilians were found with gunshot wounds in a basement in the village of Shevchenkove and Russian forces were believed to be responsible.

 Putin falsely claimed Tuesday that Ukraine’s accusation that hundreds of civilians were killed by Russian troops in the town of Bucha were “fake.”
-Associated Press reporters saw dozens of bodies in and around the town, some with hands bound who appeared to have been shot at close range.
+Associated Press journalists saw dozens of bodies in and around the town, some of whom had their hands bound and appeared to have been shot at close range.

-The Russian leader spoke at the Vostochny space launch facility in the country’s Far East, during his first known foray outside Moscow since the war began.
-He also said that foreign powers wouldn’t succeed in isolating Russia.
+Speaking at the Vostochny space launch facility in Russia’s far east, in his first known foray outside Moscow since the war began, Putin also said the West would fail to isolate Russia and its economy has withstood a “blitz” of sanctions.

-He said that Russia’s economy and financial system withstood the blow from what he called the Western sanctions “blitz” and claimed they would backfire by driving up prices for essentials such as fertilizer, leading to food shortages and increase migration flows to the West.

-Addressing the pace of the campaign, Putin said Russia was proceeding “calmly and rhythmically” because it wanted to “achieve the planned goals while minimizing the losses.”
+Addressing the pace of the campaign, he said Moscow was proceeding “calmly and rhythmically” to “achieve the planned goals while minimizing the losses.”

 Karmanau reported from Lviv, Ukraine.
 Associated Press writer Robert Burns in Washington, and AP journalists around the world contributed to this report.